-In 2018, the Journal is shifting to a new structure of publishing three General Issues and one Thematic Issue each year.
+In 2018, the Journal shifted to a new structure of publishing three General Issues and one Thematic Issue each year.
 This change is in recognition of the Journal’s strength as a generalist law journal, and will accommodate the re-introduction of the Forum as an online companion to the Journal.
 The Forum will enhance the Journal’s ability to respond in a timely manner to topics of contemporary legal importance, and encourage debate and discourse around issues raised in the Journal.

 The UNSW Law Journal relies on the generous support of its three Premier Sponsors: Allens, Herbert Smith Freehills and King & Wood Mallesons.
 The Journal’s launch events each year are hosted at the offices of our Premier Sponsors.